Logo

 Bill Sharman ended his NBA playing career after 11 seasons in 1961.

-Bill Sharman coached the Cleveland Pipers of the American Basketball League to the league championship in 1962.
+Bill Sharman remained in the ABL and coached the Cleveland Pipers to the league championship in 1962.

-Bill Sharman next went on to coach Los Angeles State for two seasons.
+The ABL folded altogether, and Bill Sharman next became a college coach at Los Angeles State for two seasons.

 In 1966, Bill Sharman became the coach of the NBA's San Francisco Warriors.

-Bill Sharman was originally ordered to pay $250,000 in damages, but later appealed the trial court decision and reversed the judgement.
+Bill Sharman was originally ordered to pay $250,000 in damages, but later appealed the trial court decision and the United States Court of Appeals for the Tenth Circuit reversed the judgement.

 That season, Bill Sharman was named NBA Coach of the Year.

-Bill Sharman is one of two men to win NBA and ABA championships as a coach; coincidentally, the other, Alex Hannum, coached a Chamberlain-led team to an NBA championship.
+Bill Sharman is one of two men to win NBA and ABA championships as a coach; coincidentally, the other, Alex Hannum, coached a Chamberlain-led team to an NBA championship, defeating the Sharman-coached San Francisco Warriors.

 Bill Sharman invented the morning shootaround as a way to burn off nervous energy on game days.